Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

 \item

-The method from \cite{KMT22} is confined to the bilinear case, the single transformation case, and the polynomials of the form $(n,P(n))$ where $\deg P\ge2$.
-These limitations are critical in various parts of their proof, such as deriving the alternate inverse theorems from Peluse's inverse theorem, establishing the bilinear Rademacher-Menshov inequality, transitioning the variational inequality from integers to adelic integers, and proving a desired bilinear arithmetic estimate (see \cite[Theorem 9.9]{KMT22}) based on the trivial (yet significant) inequality \beq \|A_{\Z_p}^{n,P(n)}\|_{L^1(\Z_p)\times L^\infty(\Z_p)\to L^\infty(\Z_p)}\le1. \eeq See Subsection \ref{abstraction HA} below (or \cite[Section 4]{KMT22}) for the definition of the $p$-adic integers $\Z_p$.
-It is noteworthy that the linear polynomial in \eqref{linear necessary} is indispensable.
-Although the method from \cite{KMT22} has its limitations, its main advantage is that the decay $2^{-cl}+\langle \Log N \rangle^{-C_1}$ (where $c$ is small and $C_1$ is sufficiently large) for the minor arcs estimates (see \cite[Theorem 5.12]{KMT22}) does not require the same level of rigor as that required in \cite{KMPW24}.
+The method from \cite{KMT22} is restricted to the bilinear operators, the single transformation case, and polynomials of the form $(n,P(n))$ where $\deg P\ge2$.
+These limitations are necessary for various parts of their proof, such as deriving an appropriate version of Peluse's inverse theorems, establishing the bilinear Rademacher-Menshov inequality, transitioning variational inequalities from integers to adelic integers, and proving a desired bilinear arithmetic estimate (see \cite[Theorem 9.9]{KMT22}) based on the trivial (yet significant) inequality \beq \|A_{\Z_p}^{n,P(n)}\|_{L^1(\Z_p)\times L^\infty(\Z_p)\to L^\infty(\Z_p)}\le1. \eeq See Subsection \ref{abstraction HA} below for the definition of the $p$-adic integers $\Z_p$ and other related concepts.
+It is noteworthy that the linear polynomial in \eqref{linear necessary} is indispensable for this argument.
+Although the method from \cite{KMT22} has its limitations, its main advantage is that the decay $2^{-cl}+\langle \Log N \rangle^{-C_1}$ (where $c$ is small and $C_1$ is sufficiently large) for the minor arcs estimates (see the bilinear Weyl inequality in \cite[Theorem 5.12]{KMT22}) is sufficient and one does not require stronger polynomially decaying bounds as in \cite{KMPWW24}.

-\item The method outlined in \cite{KMPW24} appears to surpass that of \cite{KMT22}, as it eliminates all previously mentioned restrictions and requires only polynomials with distinct degrees.
-However, it relies on the minor arcs estimates (see \cite[Theorem 6.1]{KMPW24}) with a polynomial decay $2^{-cl}+N^{-c}$ (with small $c$) to effectively utilize the metric entropy argument (see \cite[Subsection 7.3.6 and Remark 7.94]{KMPW24}).
-Unfortunately, the weighted averaging operator considered in the present paper does not exhibit such a favorable decay (precisely, $2^{-cl}+\exp(-c\Log^{1/C_0}N)$ with small $c$ and large $C_0$, see Theorem \ref{Thm:uweyl1}), even with the application of the new Ionescu-Wainger multiplier theorem (see Theorem \ref{thmIW}), rendering the approach in \cite{KMPW24} directly inapplicable.
-This is the main reason why we are not able to achieve the case of arbitrary commuting measure-preserving transformations as in \cite{KMPW24}.
+\item The approach introduced in \cite{KMPWW24} overcomes the limitations previously identified in \cite{KMT22}.
+Crucially, this approach includes minor arc estimates (see \cite[Theorem 6.1]{KMPWW24}), which exhibit a polynomial decay of the form $2^{-cl}+N^{-c}$ (with small $c$).
+These estimates enable the effective application of a multiparamater norm interchanging inequality, as detailed in \cite[Subsection 7.3.6 and Remark 7.99]{KMPWW24}.
+However, due to the intricate nature of prime numbers, the weighted averaging operator considered in this paper does not exhibit such favorable decay (precisely, we obtain bounds of the form $2^{-cl}+\exp(-c\Log^{1/C_0}N)$ with small $c$ and large $C_0$, see Theorem \ref{Thm:uweyl1}), rendering the approach in \cite{KMPWW24} directly inapplicable.